logo

 • In media, streaming platforms adjust not just what’s recommended, but how it’s described.

-🔥 Why this matters:
+Why it matters:

 Hyper-personalization isn’t just about user delight.
-It’s a path to measurable productivity gains, better retention, and more relevant customer experiences key priorities as AI trends continue gaining traction.
+It’s a path to measurable productivity gains, better retention, and more relevant customer experiences, key priorities as AI trends continue gaining traction.

 How to Turn AI Trends Into Strategy